dariusf/ppx_debug/docs/docs.md

 debugger.json can be read by an [editor plugin](https://github.com/dariusf/ppx_debug-vscode) to enable an experience like that of interactive debugger, where you can navigate freely in time through the execution.

-Try installing the VSCode plugin and stepping through the execution!
+Try installing the VS Code plugin and stepping through the execution!

 https://user-images.githubusercontent.com/4328341/192141194-2ab66ece-6e52-4eb7-8623-c6ceb82afa32.mov